-Northern AZ’s Mountain Living Magazine, January 2017
+Northern Arizona’s Mountain Living Magazine, February 2023

 Written by Gail G. Collins

 As the wind began to catch edges of the crisp white linens on the buffet table, eyes turned skyward.
 The focus had been within the Poore home for hours as the ladies primped and family gathered.
 At the bottom of the garden, a floral arch and rows of chairs stood ready for the couple to take their vows.

 Rain began to patter and build and instead of driving guests indoors, they crowded the patio watching nature have its way on a wedding day.
 The mood remained positive and guests reassured one another that rain is good luck.
 And in Arizona, rain is generally welcome.
 The drama passed and a double rainbow took its place.
 Then, dressed in their finest, folks wiped down the benches, and the ceremony began.
 It wasn’t the first time the Poore family had rallied in support, and it wouldn’t be the last.

 Such devotion is one of the reasons Hailey Muller chose to marry Travis Kasinger in this place.
 Well, that and her many memories, like youthful tales of Bigfoot living in the rocks nearby.
 Their theme was Coming Home.

 The property’s rambling home began as a dairy barn, built of brick and stone.
 Suffused with natural light and southwestern art, saddles are mounted across the loft’s bannister and repurposed as end tables, bunking simply alongside a worn hat and striped blanket.
 Dedication and a doctor’s presence are found in a framed Hippocratic oath while an enormous fireplace begs guests to linger.
 The roomy kitchen and wall of old photos says, “Home sweet home.”
 It’s a humble homestead near the woods that has created solace and a love of place for this extended family since 1966.